lightning-it/terraform-keycloak-instance/README.md

 ## Future scope

-The module started as realms-only and now covers clients, client scopes, roles and mappings, groups and defaults, users and service accounts, identity providers, auth policies, themes, events, and sessions.
-Future ideas include opinionated blueprints and more advanced policy patterns built on these building blocks.
+This module started as realms-only and now covers clients and client scopes, roles and role bindings, groups and defaults, users and service accounts, identity providers, auth policies, themes, events, sessions, and user federation.

+Future ideas may include:

+- user federation mappers and finer-grained sync controls
+- user profile configuration and custom attributes
+- custom authentication flows and executions
+- client authorization services and opinionated policy blueprints
+- keystore and certificate management patterns

 If you tell me you’re ready to move from “realms-only” to the fuller scope (clients, roles, users, IdPs, etc.), we can turn those Codex prompts into a concrete